Why Am I Bloated After Taking Antibiotics?

 Can Emotional Stress Make Post-Antibiotic Bloating Worse?

-When your body is in chronic fight-or-flight mode, digestive processes slow down, leading to increased bloating and discomfort.
-For some, antibiotics become the trigger, but emotional stressors are what keep the pattern stuck.
+Absolutely.
+Your gut and nervous system are interconnected.
+When your body is in chronic fight-or-flight mode, digestive processes slow down due to vagus nerve impairment.
+This can lead to increased bloating and discomfort.
+For some, antibiotics may trigger this response, but emotional stressors are often what keep the pattern stuck.

 When to Seek Deeper Help